donnywarren/js-functions-loops-logic-lab/README.md

 # js-functions-loops-logic-lab
 Functions, loops, and conditional logic are the core of problem solving in JavaScript.
 Let's master them!
 This repository contains a series of mini labs challenging you to write basic JS programs to solve problems.

+You can play any of the games here: js-gauntlet.surge.sh

 To get started, `cd` into your `week-1` folder.
 Then `mkdir` a folder called `js-practice` and `cd` into that.
 You'll be doing all of your work inside the `js-practice` folder.

 ## Calculator